-Janet Morrison was formerly the Chief Executive of Independent Age, a national older people’s organisation and a founder member of the Campaign to End Loneliness.
+Janet Morrison is the Chief Executive of the Black Stork charity.
+She was formerly the Chief Executive of Independent Age, a national older people’s organisation and a founder member of the Campaign to End Loneliness.
 She is also Chair of the Association of Charitable Foundations (ACF) and a Director of Reconnections, a new social finance initiative to tackle loneliness amongst older people.

 Janet was previously Deputy Chief Executive of NESTA, the National Endowment for Science Technology, which promotes creativity and innovation in the UK.
 Prior to NESTA, Janet was senior adviser on UK Policy at the BBC and before that was Director of Policy and Research at NCVO.

 Vicki joined the Baring Foundation as a trustee in 2017.
 She has over 18 years of experience of working in circus arts, following her initial training as a research scientist.
 She founded Upswing in 2006 after a career as an aerialist to deliver a variety of performances, programmes and participatory experiences that use the playfulness and wonder of circus to bring people together and enable them to discover new potential in themselves and in others.
 Beyond her own company, Vicki’s experience ranges from producing large-scale outdoor arts; consultancies and collaborations in dance and theatre; to participatory arts and sector development initiatives in circus and street arts.
 She is Visiting Artist at Rose Bruford College, Visiting Lecturer in Circus at Bucks University, and Guest Lecturer at the National Centre for Circus Arts.
 She trained at Live and Direct, Birkbeck College, Circus Sarasota, Centre National des Arts du Cirque (CNAC, France), Leeds University and the National Centre for Circus Arts.
 She is a Clore Leadership Fellow.